jonico/postman-local-file-access/README.md

 # postman-local-file-access
 Simple node app to expose local filesystem CRUD for use with Postman including a reusable package library for use in pre- and post-request scripts

-# Local FileSystem REST API

-A secure REST API that exposes local filesystem operations with authentication.

 ## Features

 - 🔒 Secure authentication with token